buildtool/build-tools/README.md

 * The name of the directory will be used as the name of the docker image (if running in CI `ENV` variables will be used to determine the name of the project being built)
 * The current commit id will be used as docker tag

-Take a look at the build-tools-example repository (*TODO link*) to try it out.
+Take a look at the [build-tools-example repository](https://github.com/sparetimecoders/build-tools-examples) to try it out.

 ### Project structure
 The project folder must be a [Git](https://git-scm.com/) repository, with a least one commit.